DarkNami/vue-treeselect/README.md

 - Firefox
 - Safari

-### Bugs

-You can use this [pen](https://codepen.io/riophae/pen/MExgzP) to reproduce bugs and then [open an issue](https://github.com/riophae/vue-treeselect/issues/new).

-### Contributing

-1. Fork & clone the repo
-2. Install dependencies by `yarn` or `npm install`
-3. Check out a new branch
-4. `npm run dev` & hack
-5. Make sure `npm test` passes
-6. Push your changes & file a pull request

 ### Credits

 This project is inspired by [vue-multiselect](https://github.com/monterail/vue-multiselect), [react-select](https://github.com/JedWatson/react-select) and [Ant Design](https://github.com/ant-design/ant-design/).
 Special thanks go to their respective authors!